cjw199/MR1dCNN.jl/README.md

 ### Running the demo

+From the REPL, load the project.

+`include("src/OneDCNN.jl")`

-Arguments are in an Args struct defined in OneDCNN.jl.
-When run, an "args" object is created and arguments can be adjusted for different settings.
-For example, to change the number of epochs to 20,
+Arguments are in an `Args` struct defined in OneDCNN.jl.
+When loaded, the `args` object is created and arguments can be adjusted.
+For example, to change the number of epochs from 10 (the default) to 20, use

-`args.epochs = 20`
+`args.epochs = 20`.

-The demo can be run by
+The demo itself can be run by

-`train(args)`
+`train(args)`.

 The data will be automatically loaded and transformed, training executed, and (provided `args.save_model` remains set to `true`) save the best-performing model to an output directory, and (provided `args.tblogging` remains set to `true`) log model parameters and performance data on a per-epoch basis to a Tensorboard log file.